casmacdo/rust-skills/src/control_structures.md

 fn main(){ // declare main function
-    let chips=true; // use let statement to exhibit my lack of self control if chips { // declare if statement with boolean condition println!("I ate the whole bag and feel like trash") // print result if true } // close if expression
+    let chips=true; // use let statement to exhibit my lack of self control if chips { // declare if statement with boolean condition println!("I ate the whole bag of chips and feel like trash") // print result if true } // close if expression
 } // close main function expression